 The Cup Itself

 The total Cessnock Cup purse is 25,000 Australian Dollars and it has been sponsored by Tooheys, which has long supported racing in the area, for many years.
 It is for horses aged 4 years and older, and is run on a flat distance of 1,358 metres.
-The racetrack parameters that are mentioned here and above, as well as weather conditions on the Race Day, recent past performances by both jockeys and horses, and any other trustworthy tips should all be taken into account when betting on the Cup, but this is not the only attraction on Race Day.
+The racetrack parameters that are mentioned here and above, as well as weather conditions on the Race Day, recent past performances by both jockeys and horses, and any other trustworthy tips should all be taken into account when mobile betting Australia on the Cup, but this is not the only attraction on Race Day.
 The general atmosphere of fun and festivities is always added to with great live entertainment, free activities for children and the essential Fashions on the Field event, where lucky winners get to take home some truly spectacular prizes.
 Country racing doesn’t really get better or more conveniently close to the city than with the Cessnock Cup, and everyone from serious punters to families looking for an enjoyable day out should have a good time.
 Out-of-towners can enjoy the vineyards and newer tourist attractions, and should find plenty of suitable accommodation.
 Everyone can experience a slice of racing history, and hopefully take home some big winnings, when visiting Cessnock.